ipfs/ipfs-docs/docs/how-to/work-with-pinning-services.md

 ### IPFS Desktop or IPFS Web UI

-You can add your favorite pinning service(s) to IPFS Desktop/Web UI directly, enabling you to pin and unpin items from the Files screen in the same way as as you do local pins.
+You can add your favorite pinning service(s) to IPFS Desktop/Web UI directly, enabling you to pin and unpin items from the Files screen in the same way you do with local pins.

 #### Adding a new pinning service